xrcyz/xrcyz.github.io/_posts/2022-01-12-NN-Boolean-Algebra.md

 ### Hyperplanes

-The value `crossproduct(weights, inputs) + bias` is equivalent to testing if a point is above a line/plane.
+The value of `crossproduct(weights, inputs) + bias` is equivalent to testing if a point is above a line/plane.

 For one-dimensional inputs, `crossproduct(weights, inputs) + bias` is equal to `m * x + c`.
 If this value is positive, then the input must be above the threshold `x = -c / m`.
 Likewise if the number is negative, then the input must be below the threshold `x = -c / m`.